 families living with Sensory Processing Disorder, overexcitabilities, autistic children

 and anyone who could use a little support emotionally regulating!
-I also suggest

-this as a first resource for educators interested in understanding and supporting
+A good resource for educators interested in understanding and supporting

 The Beaker Kids Laboratory